SerCom-KC/cartoon-network-schedule/next-showings.md

 05:30PM Craig of the Creek - Lost in the Sewer; Too Many Treasures
 06:00PM Craig of the Creek - Itch to Explore; Dog Decider
 06:30PM Clarence - Etiquette Clarence
+06:45PM The Amazing World of Gumball - The Brain
+07:00PM The Amazing World of Gumball - The Parents; The Founder
+07:30PM The Amazing World of Gumball - The Intelligence; The Schooling

 ### Monday, June 25th
 06:00AM Steven Universe - Jail Break
 06:15AM Ben 10 - Double Hex
+06:30AM The Amazing World of Gumball - The Third; The Debt
+07:00AM Teen Titans Go! - Mo' Money Mo' Problems
+07:15AM The Amazing World of Gumball - The Parents
+07:30AM The Amazing World of Gumball - The Nemesis; The Crew
+08:00AM Teen Titans Go! - Cat's Fancy; TV Knight 3
+08:30AM Teen Titans Go! - Dignity of Teeth; Leg Day
+09:00AM Teen Titans Go! - The Scoop; Legendary Sandwich
+09:30AM Teen Titans Go! - Driver's Ed; Dog Hand
+10:00AM Teen Titans Go! - Chicken in the Cradle
+10:15AM The Amazing World of Gumball - The Intelligence
+10:30AM The Amazing World of Gumball - The Coach; The Joy
+11:00AM Teen Titans Go! - Mo' Money Mo' Problems
+11:15AM The Amazing World of Gumball - The Founder
+11:30AM The Amazing World of Gumball - The Re-Run; The Disaster
+12:00PM Teen Titans Go! - TV Knight 3; Real Magic
 01:15PM Unikitty! - Buggin' Out
 01:30PM Unikitty! - Pet Pet; License to Punch
 02:15PM We Bare Bears - Bear Cleanse